Hemis National Park

 Beautiful rivers of the region and streams have put down a deep sand deposit on their respective banks.
 The normal altitude of the Hemis National Park is more than 3,000 meters.

-Climate in Hemis National Park
+The climate in Hemis National Park

 The climatic circumstances differ from sub-arctic to freezing.
 Rainfall in Hemis is quite low and the largeness of the overall yearly rain is in the type of snow.